An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Case Studies

-After testing the convergence, we compared the training and testing accuracies of the two methods.
+We considered the same network structure as in subsection \ref{sec: mnist_Ex1}, which was 784-300-100-50-10. {Inspired by some of the configurations used in \cite{lecun1998gradient,lecun1998mnist} for the same classification task, we had tested a few network structures and finally settled with the above architecture which was sufficiently deep with reasonable number of neurons.} We call it the full network.
+The activation functions used at hidden layers of this full network were ReLU \(f(x)=\max(0, x)\) and those at output layer were sigmoid \(f(x)={1}/{(1+e^{-x})}\).
+With the structure of 784-300-100-50-10, the full network was trained through training three smaller single layer feedforward networks (SLFNs) sequentially: 784-300-10 (Subnet I), 300-100-10 (Subnet II), and 100-50-10 (Subnet III).
+The activation functions used at the hidden layer of all three nets were the same as those at the hidden layers of the full network (ReLU), and the output activation functions of the three nets were also the same as those of the full network (sigmoid).
+Each SLFN was trained in 2 phases: pre-training using one-layer update and fine-tuning using two-layer update.
+In the pre-training phase of each net, the identity output was used, and in the fine-tuning phase, the sigmoid output was used.
+After Subnet I (784-300-10) had been fully trained, its input weights (the layer 783-300) were kept and frozen, while its output weights (300-10) were discarded.
+This process creates a modified input layer which has a dimension of 300.
+This new input was fed into Subnet II (300-100-10) and the training process of Subnet II began.
+Similarly, after Subnet II had been trained, a modified input layer of dimension 100 was created.
+Training of Subnet III (100-50-10) took place afterwards.
+The choice of gain matrices in pre-training phase of the three nets could be done similarly to the subsection \ref{sec: mnist_Ex1}, which is by calculating from the condition in \eqref{eq:mlfn_wn_con_L}.
+In fine-tuning phase, the gain matrix should satisfy the condition stated in \eqref{eq:con_L_2_final}.
+This condition seems to suggest that the training at the ending or fine-tuning stage should be done with a small gain so as to ensure convergence.
+In practice, the gain was initially set to some value, and then adjusted automatically by monitoring the condition in each update and reducing it if necessary.
+The proposed FPL algorithm was compared with the SGD method where the network was trained for all layers together.
+We first tested the convergence of the FPL and SGD algorithms on an SLFN whose structure was the same as Subnet I above by using various different gains (matrix \(\mathbf{L}\) in FPL and learning rate in SGD).
+Since at this stage FPL iterates for 1 training example at a time, the batch size in the case of SGD was also set as 1 for consistency.
+Table \ref{tbl: mnist_convergence} shows a summary of the results.
+Noting that for FPL, the gain matrix was for initial setting only since it can be adjusted automatically by checking the condition \eqref{eq:con_L_2_final} during the training process.
+It is seen from the table that FPL can guarantee the convergence for a wide range of learning gain, while divergence can occur in SGD in cases where the gain is large.
+Another case study on online kinematic control of robot is presented in subsection \ref{sec:sgd_fpl_simulator} to illustrate the performance of FPL as compared to SGD in dealing with new tracking tasks or new circumstances.
+After testing the convergence, we compared the training and test accuracies of the two methods.
 The learning rate (LR) for SGD was chosen small enough such that the loss function converged.
 The LR was initially set at 0.05, the number of epochs was 100, and the batch size was 1.
 The LR was reduced by 2 after half of number of epochs and by 4 after \(3/4\) of number of epochs.
 For the FPL, the number of loops for training of the last layer in pre-training phase was 2.
-In the fine-tuning phases, the initial setting of the gain matrix for all nets was \(\matr{L} = \text{diag}(0.01, \cdots, 0.01)\).
+In the fine-tuning phases, the initial setting of the gain matrix for all nets was \(\mathbf{L} = \text{diag}(0.01, \cdots, 0.01)\).
 For each of the three nets, it took 28 loops with the gain scheduled to be decreasing when the loop number increased.
 To evaluate the effectiveness and consistency of the proposed method with different initial weights and random feed of training examples, we ran 5 times for each of FPL and SGD methods.
 The results in the 5 runs did not deviate much for both SGD and FPL.
-In each time, the accuracy for the test set was the maximum value (of the whole process with SGD, and of the process of training net III with FPL), and the accuracy for the training set was chosen at the epoch where the testing accuracy peaked.
-We then took average of the five values to get the mean training and testing accuracies.
+In each time, the accuracy for the test set was the maximum value (of the whole process with SGD, and of the process of training Subnet III with FPL), and the accuracy for the training set was chosen at the epoch where the test accuracy peaked.
+We then took average of the five values to get the mean training and test accuracies. {Similar to the practice in the experiment in subsection \ref{sec: mnist_Ex1}, since we wanted to observe the best achievable prediction for each method, no validation set was used.
+Instead, both SGD and FPL methods were evaluated in the same manner using the test set.} The accuracies on training set and test set of the two methods are given in Table \ref{tbl: FPL_vs_SGD_sigmoid}.
+It can be seen that the final test results of the FPL algorithm are quite similar to the corresponding results obtained by the SGD method.